|Nutritional Guidelines (per serving)|

 |Total Fat 0g||0%|

 |Saturated Fat 0g||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-I used the coarse grind of my stand mixer's grinder attachment to make this sweet relish.
+We used the coarse grind of a stand mixer's grinder attachment to make this sweet relish.
 This is a great relish for hot dogs or burgers, and it's a good way to use extra green tomatoes and zucchini.
 Finely chop the vegetables if you don't have a grinder.

 - 4 1/2 cups/2 1/2 pounds zucchini (ground)

 - 2 cups/1 1/2 pounds green tomatoes (ground)

 - 3 large bell peppers (red and/or yellow, ground)

 - 1/3 cup salt (pickling or canning salt)

 - 1 teaspoon yellow mustard seeds